 - Physical Distancing (social distancing): is for everyone.
 It means keeping people farther apart to prevent the virus from spreading in communities.

 - Quarantine: is for people who may have been exposed to the virus.

 - Isolation: is for people who have the virus.
 It means keeping them separated from people who don’t have it.

 I don’t have symptoms, but I am worried I may have been exposed.
 What do I do?

-- In general, asymptomatic individuals who believe they have been exposed will be advised to quarantine for 14 days through a telehealth visit.
+- In general, asymptomatic individuals who believe they have been exposed will be advised to monitor symptoms and report for testing 5 days after their exposure.

 Should I let Health and Wellness Services know that I tested positive for COVID-19, even if I am not living on campus?

 - Yes.
-Please call the COVID-19 Resource Line, phone: 607-587-2619, or email firstname.lastname@example.org, if you test positive for COVID-19 at a facility other than Health and Wellness Services.
+Please call Health and Wellness Services, phone: 607-587-4200, or email firstname.lastname@example.org if you test positive for COVID-19 at a facility other than Health and Wellness Services.

 - Any student, whether you live on or off campus, should notify Health and Wellness Services if they test positive.